Iron Fire

-Iron Fire is a Danish power and speed metal band which was formed in 1995 under the name Misery.
+Iron Fire is a Danish power metal band that was formed in 1995 under the name Misery.
 The name was soon changed to Decades of Darkness and finally to Iron Fire.
 They have released nine albums with their debut Thunderstorm coming out in 2000.

 History

 After releasing a demo in the late 1990s Iron Fire experienced a small breakthrough in 2000 when their debut album Thunderstorm was released on Noise Records.
 At the time power metal was in vogue in Europe with bands like HammerFall, Freedom Call, Nocturnal Rites, and Sonata Arctica all coming through.
 Iron Fire was a typical example of the style with their fast, melodic metal tunes paired with an imagery dominated by fire, swords, warriors, and dragons.
 Thunderstorm was produced by the Danish producer Tommy Hansen, who was known for the sound on the Helloween albums Keeper of the 7 Keys parts I and II.

 After the release of Thunderstorm, the band experienced some line-up changes with drummer Gunnar Olsen being replaced by Morten Plenge and guitarist Kristian Iversen by Martin Slott.
-They fell out with the label as their second album, On The Edge, did not prove as successful as their debut.
+They fell out with the label as their second album, On the Edge, did not prove as successful as their debut.
 The band, led by Steene, experienced with different sound, which was slightly more progressive with more emphasis on ballads.
 They did not want to repeat themselves, but ended up getting no support from the label.
 After this the band more or less fell apart and Steene had to rebuild a new line-up.
 This led to a break in album activities and a search for a new label.
 During that period the band produced two demos, while Steene was also working with Force of Evil formed by the two Mercyful Fate guitarists Michael Denner and Hank Shermann.

 In March 2006, Iron Fire fought their way back when they released the album, Revenge, under the Napalm Records label.
 Steene now had Kirk Backarach, who was to become a mainstay, with him on the guitar.
 Johan Jacob H. Olsen played the other guitar, Jens Berglid the drums, and Martin Lund the bass.
 Revenge saw a return towards pure metal with less experimentation, and the band began to establish themselves again.
 Their music was now marked by heavy riffage as a foundation for Steene's high pitched, and slightly sleaze inspired, vocals and catchy melodies.
 The band adopted a Viking theme in their artwork and in some of their lyrics.